owen-totem-space/aqueduct-child-theme/README.md

         Up to dropdown8

     This is required to allow dropdown functionality of the sidemenu.
 It also brings the added benefit of removing users ability to mistakenly click the nav menu label and being brought to a dead/useless page.

+3. It is no longer possible to have submenus within menus.
+The menu area of the admin panel will still allow you to add them but they won't work.
+The side menu wouldn't work with them.
+Also, with proper menu structure, they shouldn't be necessary.

 Note: Please do not add 8 nav menu items.
 4-5 should be the max.
 They may not fit if the words are too long anyway.